 5. The scholarship that will make college most affordable will come from the college itself

 Don’t get me wrong.
 If you like playing with duct tape, go ahead and enter the Duck Tape scholarship contest.
 If you have time to write an essay for a $500 local scholarship, do it and you’ll have your books paid for.

 But if you really need a scholarship to pay for college, you’re looking in the wrong place.
 The largest amount of “gift” money for individual students comes from colleges and universities, not the local Rotary Club.

-Federal Pell grants is only half the amount accounting for only 23% of all grant aid.
-State Grants and Private and Employer Grants rank third at 11% each.
+Federal Pell grants are less than half that of institutional grants, accounting for only 22% of all grant aid.
+State Grants rank third at 11% and Private and Employer Grants come in at fourth with just 10%.
 The latter includes scholarships as well as employee tuition reimbursement programs.
 Therefore, the actual amount of private scholarships is likely to make up only half of the category.
 If you only have a limited amount of time to look for scholarships, your best bet is to look for colleges that provide the most money.